waytobehigh/telegram-bot/README.md

 ## Examples

-You can find some dialogs with bot in the directory Screenshots.
+You can find some dialogs with bot in the directory Screenshots

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments

-Thanks [Philip Sinitsyn](https://github.com/discobot) for wonderful Python lectures at Yandex Data Science School.
+Thanks [Philip Sinitsyn](https://github.com/discobot) for wonderful Python lectures at Yandex Data Science School